Biden puts focus on drug prices as he tries to revive agenda

 “Nobody elected him to be FDR; they elected him to be normal and stop the chaos,” she said.

+After the article was published, Spanberger said, she got a call from Biden, who said “this is President Roosevelt calling.”
+Biden was “belly laughing,” she said.

-However, prescription drugs remain a politically safe focal point for Biden’s visit.
+Prescription drugs remain a politically safe focal point for Biden’s visit, and Spanberger said the president was right to push forward on it.

-“I am grateful for the administration’s attention to this issue — but more than that, I look forward to hearing the president’s strategy for how we can sign a transformative prescription drug-focused bill into law,” Spanberger said in a statement when Biden’s trip was announced.
+“One of the most unsettling things for people is the inability to afford their prescription drugs,” she said.

 Efforts to lower prescription drug costs have long been popular with voters, but bipartisan consensus has proved elusive.
 It’s unclear if there’s a political path forward for Biden’s plans in Congress.